CodeNeura/python-20-games/README.md

    pip install pygame

 📦 Dependencies
+To run these games, make sure you have the following installed:

-Python 3.x
+✅ Python 3.x (Recommended: Python 3.7 or higher)

-Pygame
+🎮 Pygame (Install via: pip install pygame)

-Tkinter (usually preinstalled with Python)
+🧰 Tkinter (Usually comes pre-installed with Python)

-⭐ Support
+⭐ Support This Project
-If you like this project:
+If you found this project useful or inspiring:

-Give it a ⭐ star
+⭐ Star this repository

-Follow CodeNeura
+🧑‍💻 Follow CodeNeura for more cool projects

-Share with friends
+🔗 Share it with fellow Python and game dev enthusiasts

 © 2025 Code Neura – All rights reserved.